QuantConnect/lean-cli/README.md

   --terminal-link-emsx-team TEXT  The EMSX team to receive order events from (Optional).
   --terminal-link-openfigi-api-key TEXT
-                                  The Open FIGI API key to use for mapping options --tt-user-name TEXT             Your Trading Technologies username --tt-session-password TEXT      Your Trading Technologies session password --tt-account-name TEXT          Your Trading Technologies account name --tt-rest-app-key TEXT          Your Trading Technologies REST app key --tt-rest-app-secret TEXT       Your Trading Technologies REST app secret --tt-rest-environment TEXT      The REST environment to run in --tt-market-data-sender-comp-id TEXT
+                                  The Open FIGI API key to use for mapping options --terminal-link-server-auth-id TEXT
+                                  The Auth ID of the TerminalLink server --tt-user-name TEXT             Your Trading Technologies username --tt-session-password TEXT      Your Trading Technologies session password --tt-account-name TEXT          Your Trading Technologies account name --tt-rest-app-key TEXT          Your Trading Technologies REST app key --tt-rest-app-secret TEXT       Your Trading Technologies REST app secret --tt-rest-environment TEXT      The REST environment to run in --tt-order-routing-sender-comp-id TEXT
+                                  The order routing sender comp id to use --tt-market-data-sender-comp-id TEXT
                                   The market data sender comp id to use --tt-market-data-target-comp-id TEXT
-                                  The market data target comp id to use --tt-market-data-host TEXT      The host of the market data server --tt-market-data-port TEXT      The port of the market data server --tt-order-routing-sender-comp-id TEXT
+                                  The market data target comp id to use --tt-market-data-host TEXT      The host of the market data server --tt-market-data-port TEXT      The port of the market data server --tt-order-routing-target-comp-id TEXT
-                                  The order routing sender comp id to use --tt-order-routing-target-comp-id TEXT
                                   The order routing target comp id to use --tt-order-routing-host TEXT    The host of the order routing server